 Tipping is entirely voluntary.
 The Dragoman crew may be travelling with you for many weeks and usually they become good friends with most members of the group.
 It is sometimes easy to forget that they do work hard to ensure that you do have a great trip.
 If you feel you would like to tip them, they certainly would appreciate it.
 On a number of our trips, we also use a local guide as well as our own Dragoman crew.
 These guides live and travel with you through their home country and it is usual to tip them when they leave.
 We recommend USD10 to USD15 per person.

 It is not really worth trying to buy local currencies before you travel.
 Do also bear in mind that many countries have strict regulations about the amount of their own local currency you are allowed to import - if you are found with amounts in excess of the allowed amounts, it may well be confiscated!

-For obvious security reasons we hesitate to recommend you bring lots of cash with you, a sensible mix of cash, travellers cheques, cash passports such as TravelEx cards and ATM cards is best.
+For obvious security reasons we hesitate to recommend you bring lots of cash with you, a sensible mix of cash and cash passports such as TravelEx cards and ATM cards is best.
 However, most of our past passengers have said they wished they had been told to bring more cash.
 Apart from the convenience of being able to change money in many more places, you will sometimes get a much better exchange rate for cash.